Mediawen/watson-go-sdk/README.md

   - The broadband model with audio that is sampled at greater than or equal to 16 KHz.
   - The narrowband model with audio that is derived from the telephone, which is typically recorded at 8 KHz.

-  Here is the result as of September, 2015.
+  Here is the list of Models in September, 2015:

     ```
     en-US 8000    => en-US_NarrowbandModel